opentargets/evidence_datasource_parsers/README.md

 ### PhenoDigm

 Generates target-disease evidence by querying the IMPC SOLR API.
+The base of the evidence is the `disease_model_summary` table, which is unique on the (`model_id`, `disease_id`) tuple.
+When target information is added, an original row may explode into multiple evidence strings.
+As a result, the final output is unique on the (`biologicalModelId`, `targetFromSourceId`, `targetInModel`, `diseaseFromSourceId`) tuple.

+The associations are filtered on the `disease_model_max_norm` score.
+For some associations this score is not available in the source data, and they are always kept.

 To set up the environment and run:
 ```sh
 python3 -m venv phenodigm_venv
 source phenodigm_venv/bin/activate